Factors.jpg

 One theory is to place the saddle so the front of the bars are a minimum of two inches behind the scapula to allow its proper movement.
 While this may apply to English saddles with its points, which is where the theory originated, it does not apply to Western saddles.
 The bars are not shaped to fit that far back and the saddle will move forward.
 So this is out.

 Another idea is to “flare” the bars out at the front so the bar tips may be over the back of the shoulder blades yet have no contact with them.
 The amount of the flare determines how far forward the bar tips extend over the shoulder blades.
-In this case, we feel that the bars will move forward until the bar has the same contact area as a bar built to stay behind the shoulder blades, so there is no difference in freedom of movement.
-However, the flare will allow the saddle to rock forward onto the shoulder blades when there is forward pressure on the saddle from a forward placed rigging, roping or even the rider leaning forward in the saddle.
+In this case, the saddle will move forward until the bar is over the shoulder blades, and when the horse puts weight on his leg, he compresses the muscle over the shoulder blade between the bar and the bone, which causes damage.
 This is why we don’t built our trees this way.

 The solution we choose is to shape the bar so the front bar tip will sit behind the shoulder blade at rest, yet have the front bar tip rounded enough to allow the shoulder blade to easily slide under it.
 Having weight on the leg fixes the shoulder blade in place and it is at this phase of the stride that pressure from the bars on it could cause damage.
 The scapula is farthest back when the leg is extended forward with no weight on it, which allows freedom for the scapula to slip underneath the front bar tip.
 By the time there is weight on the leg, the scapula is again out from under the front bar tip.
 We make the bar tips on our trees shorter than many other makers’ trees in order to deal with the shoulder movement issue.
 For horses with a conformation more likely to have shoulder interference (very long, laid back shoulder blades, shoulder blades that bulge out from the body) we will also shorten the Wade bar tip to our regular bar tip length.